Havana Cuba Travel Guide

 Very few sites are fully accessible.
 Some newer hotels or renovated museums might have limited accessibility.
 Public transport is not wheelchair accessible.

-Specific services are available limited.
-Information in Braille or sign language interpreters are not commonly accessible to tourists.
+Specialized services are limited.
+Information in Braille or sign language interpreters are not commonly available for travelers.
 Independent navigation has difficulties.

 No prominent local organizations specifically cater to reachable byurism in Havana.
 Travelers with mobility challenges may consider specialized tour operators.

-Detailed planning and direct communication with service vendors are important.
+Detailed planning and direct communication with service providers are important.

 Traveling with a companion can greatly assist in navigating challenging areas.